Shape Your Future, Starting in Siegen

-How do we build in a changing world?
-Whether it's climate protection, affordable housing or sustainable mobility - as a civil engineer, you will shape the infrastructure of tomorrow.
+How do we build for a changing world?
+Whether addressing climate protection, affordable housing, or sustainable transportation, civil engineers design the infrastructure that will shape our future.

-- the engineering fundamentals - e.g. mathematics, mechanics and surveying,
+- engineering fundamentals - e.g. mathematics, mechanics and surveying,

-- the classic disciplines such as statics, transportation, construction operations and hydraulic engineering,
+- classic disciplines such as statics, transportation, construction operations, and hydraulic engineering,

-- as well as current future topics such as sustainable building materials, flood protection or new mobility and traffic concepts
+- as well as current future topics such as sustainable building materials, flood protection, and new mobility and traffic concepts.

-As a civil engineer, you are in demand when it comes to the construction and use of energy-efficient buildings, when expertise is required in terms of safe infrastructure and protection against the consequences of climate change.
-Graduates have a wide range of opportunities, e.g. in engineering or planning offices, with construction companies, in public administration, water management or transport planning.
+As a civil engineer, you are in demand for designing and constructing energy-efficient buildings, as well as ensuring safe infrastructure that withstands the impacts of climate change.
+Graduates enjoy a broad range of career opportunities in engineering and planning firms, construction companies, public administration, water management, and transportation planning.

-What awaits you in the Civil Engineering degree program
+What awaits you in the civil engineering program

 1st - 2nd semester